-By adding a little ingenuity in your design tools and visual components, interactive content can be instrumental in addressing your consumer pain points, guiding you through a complex purchase process, or even increasing your sales!
+By adding a little ingenuity to your design tools and visual components, interactive content can be instrumental in addressing your consumer pain points, guiding you through a complex purchase process, or even increasing your sales!

-Types of interactive content and interactive content tools to use
+Types of interactive content creation and tools to use

 1. Interactive Infographics

 Unlike static infographics, it adds moving features to make the visual content more dynamic.

-Whether you have tons of data or a data set or you just want to have effective storytelling, you can use interactive infographics.
+Whether you have tons of data or a data set or want to have effective storytelling, you can use interactive infographics.

 Brand using interactive infographics

 You can use Ceros, Visme, and Displayr to create clickable, interactive infographics.

 Interactive videos allow your viewer to interact with the video content itself using different tools.